-The Administrator shall be responsible for making the necessary arrangements for the Hearing.
-Arrangements shall include scheduling a room, providing for a tape recorder, providing notice to the student as provided in the Hearing Procedures above, notifying members of the Disciplinary Hearing Committee, and any other arrangements deemed necessary.
-Either the student or the Administrator may challenge any member of the Disciplinary Hearing Committee for cause.
+The Administrator shall be responsible for making the necessary arrangements for the Student Conduct Hearing.
+Arrangements shall include scheduling a room, providing for a tape recorder, providing notice to the student as provided in the Hearing Procedures above, notifying members of the Student Conduct Hearing Committee, and any other arrangements deemed necessary.

+Either the student or the Administrator may challenge any member of the Student Conduct Hearing Committee for cause.
 Any challenge must be made in writing not later than forty-eight (48) hours prior to the hearing.
-Grounds for cause include any personal involvement in the situation giving rise to the disciplinary problems, any statement made on the matters at issue, or any other act which indicates that the committee member would not act in a neutral manner.
-If a challenge is upheld, the CSSO or designee must make an appropriate replacement from the pool described in the Disciplinary Hearing Committee.
+Grounds for cause include any personal involvement in the situation giving rise to the alleged Student Conduct violation, any statement made on the matters at issue, or any other act which indicates that the committee member would not act in a neutral manner.
+If a challenge is upheld, the CSSO or designee must make an appropriate replacement from the pool described in the Student Conduct Hearing Committee.

-Prior to the commencement of the actual hearing, the Disciplinary Hearing Committee members shall receive from the Administrator copies of these procedures, meet in closed session, and select a chairperson.
-If the committee members cannot reach mutual agreement on a chairperson, the CSSO or designee shall designate a member to serve as chairperson.
+Prior to the commencement of the actual hearing, the Student Conduct Hearing Committee members shall receive from the Administrator copies of these procedures, meet in closed session, and select a chairperson.
+If the committee members cannot reach mutual agreement on a chairperson, the CSSO or Designee shall designate a member to serve as chairperson.
 The chairperson shall reside over the hearing and rule on all questions of procedure.
 All rulings of the chairperson shall be final unless overruled by a majority of the committee.

-Right to Representation: The student may represent himself or herself or may be represented by another person, except that he or she shall not be represented by an attorney unless the charges include allegations that would constitute a criminal offense under California law.
-In such case, the student must provide the name and address of the attorney to the Associate Dean of Student Affairs no later than five (5) days prior to the date of the hearing.
+Right to Representation: The student may represent himself or herself or may be represented by another person, except that he or she shall not be represented by an attorney or a person acting as an attorney unless the alleged violations include allegations that would constitute a criminal offense under California law.
+In such case, the student must provide the name and address of the attorney to the Dean of Student Affairs no later than five (5) days prior to the date of the hearing.